Japanese Red Maple Trees are actually quite easy to grow from seed. In this article, I will give you step by step instructions for doing so.

 A Step by Step Guide to Growing Japanese Maples from Seed.

-Japanese maples grown from seed are not exact clone of the parent plant.
+Japanese maples grown from seed are not an exact clone of the parent plant.

 We need to have the “Sex” talk.